Seteco/Somorrostro/health-monitoring.md

   The script that will be executed when the alarm changes status.

-  Alarms can have the following statuses:

-  - `UNINITIALIZED` - the alarm is not initialized yet
-  - `UNDEFINED` - the alarm failed to be calculated (i.e. the database lookup failed, a division by zero occured, etc)
-  - `CLEAR` - the alarm is not armed
-  - `WARNING` - the warning expression resulted in true or non-zero
-  - `CRITICAL` - the critical expression resulted in true or non-zero

-  The `SCRIPT` will be called with a number of parameters.
-Check the **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** script that ships with netdata for an example.

 - `to: ROLE`

-  This will be the first parameter of the script to be executed. **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** uses this as a **role**, for example `sysadmin`, `webmaster`, `dba`, etc. The email addresses of the recipients for each role are defined in **[/etc/netdata/health_email_recipients.conf](https://github.com/firehol/netdata/blob/master/conf.d/health_email_recipients.conf)**.
+  This will be the first parameter of the script to be executed.

 ### Expressions